Data Protection and Freedom of Information

 The de Ferrers Trust is subject to the Freedom of Information Act 2000 (FOI) as a public authority, and as such, must comply with any requests for information in accordance with the principles laid out in the Act.
 Please see our policy which is located in our policy section for details as to how to make a request.

-The Trust lead for Data Protection and Freedom of Information is the Director of Governance and Compliance.
+The Trust lead for Data Protection and Freedom of Information is the Governance and Compliance Officer.
 She can be contacted via email at MATOffice@deferrerstrust.com, via post at The de Ferrers Trust, St Mary's Drive, Burton on Trent, Staffordshire, DE13 0LL or via telephone on 01283 372600.